MultiverseLearningProducts/swe/src/mod3/wk1/day1.md

 The financial feasibility is determined based on whether the benefits outweigh the costs of delivery.

 Costs and benefits can be either:
-   * _Tangible_ (easily measureable e.g. cost savings)
+   * _Tangible_ - these are provable in advance e.g. cost savings
-   * _Non-tangible_ (harder to measure e.g. increase in staff morale)
+   * _Non-tangible_ - these cannot be proven in advance and are harder to measure e.g. increase in staff morale

-**Cost Benefit Analysis** takes into account the non-tangible benefits **Return on Investment (ROI)** only takes into account tangible benefits.
+_Cost Benefit Analysis_ takes into account the non-tangible benefits, _Return on Investment (ROI)_ only takes into account tangible benefits.

+Cost-benefit is calculated as follows:
+> Cost-benefit = Benefit - Cost

-The cost-benefit or ROI ratio is calculated as follows:
+Cost-benefit _ratio_ is calculated as follows:
-> Cost-benefit (or ROI) ratio = benefits / cost
+> Cost-benefit = Benefits / Cost

-If a project has a cost-benefit or ROI ratio greater than 1.0, the project is expected to deliver value.
+If a project has a cost-benefit ratio greater than 1.0, the project is generally expected to deliver value.

-Let's consider 2 examples.
+Let's look at an example:

-> **Example 1.** A new (fourth) lane on the M1 is to be constructed.
+A new lane on the M4 is to be constructed.
 The costs and benefits of this road are as follows:

->
-> 1.  £7.5million reduction in accidents calculated from life insurance values
+* £6 million benefit in reduction in accidents
-> 2.  £3.2million in planning applications
-> 3.  £2million in time-saving calculated from leisure preferences
+* £11 million benefit in time-savings
-> 4.  £6.5million in materials
+* £3.8 million cost in materials costs
-> 5.  £6million for labour
-> 6.  £3.5million for displacement of households
-> 7.  £11million in time-savings calculated from wages
+* £3.2 million cost in labour

-❓ What is the cost benefit ratio (rounded to 2 decimal places)
+❓ What is the cost benefit

-❓ Given the cost benefit ratio of the above should you go ahead with the 4th lane?

-> **Example 2.** A financial technology startup is expanding and adding two new programmers.
-The CEO of the company decides to run a cost benefit analysis to determine whether the decision will be beneficial to the company - and to what degree.
->
-> The company estimates that revenue would increase by around £100,000 if the two programmers were hired.
->
-> On the cost side of the equation, the CEO must examine the cost of the two programmer’s salaries - estimated at £55,000\.
-Additionally, there is the cost of recruitment, which might be around £3,000\.
-Equipment could add an additional £4,000.
->

 ❓ What is the cost benefit ratio (rounded to 2 decimal places)?

-❓ Should the CEO hire 2 new programmers?
+Based on this, should the road go ahead?

+Now, read a real live example of the [Emergency Telehealth and Navigation programme cost benefit analysis](https://www.gov.uk/guidance/cost-benefit-analysis-health-economic-studies#example-the-ethan-initiative)

-### Business Case
+## Business Case
 A Business Case document is created after the Feasibility Study and provides the justification for undertaking the project.
 It typically consists of the following sections:

 * Management Summary